British election: it was not just young voters who voted for Corbyn

 The very big increase in the Labour vote – which now stands greater than the totals Blair achieved in the elections of 2001 and 2005, and not far short of the total he achieved in his landslide win of 1997 – can only be explained because large numbers of voters, older as well as younger, were won over by Corbyn and heeded his call.

 There have been some other very strange claims made about this election.
-There is for example a truly bizarre claim doing the rounds amongst Labour opponents of Corbyn that under some mythical Blairite leader Labour would have actually won by doing much better.
+There is for example a truly bizarre claim doing the rounds amongst Labour opponents of Corbyn that under some mythical Blairite leader Labour would have actually won the election because it would have done much better.
 I am not going to waste time refuting such nonsense.

 My point is that the claim that Corbyn and Labour did as well as they did because of a tidal wave of support from young voters on simple arithmetic cannot be true.
 The truth as the figures show is that Corbyn appeals to voters of many different age groups.
 His support is generationally speaking broad based.